 - I’m not paying for online courses.

 For example, I went down a rabbit hole thinking I needed to promote Swim University on Pinterest after paying for a Pinterest course.
-I wasted a lot of time for something that gave me marginal returns.
+I wasted a lot of time on something that gave me marginal returns.

 In 2017 and 2018, I spent a total of $2,404 on business education, including books and online courses.
 I spent $5,669 traveling for conferences.
 And I spent countless hours chasing shiny objects.

-It’s Not A Diet, It’s A Lifestyle
+It’s Not A Diet, It’s A Lifestyle…Business

 I love my work and my business.
 It’s a hobby, not a job.
 The fact that it earns money is a bonus!
 But now I know it’s worth checking in regularly to see if it’s bloated or needs improvement.